 It can also help to involve your children in planning and preparing for the baby in a way that interests them.
 If you can make this a positive and exciting time, your child is more likely to feel that the change is about everybody in the family, not just the new baby.

-You can help your children feel involved by asking their opinions on things or getting them to help you choose some toys.
-Your children might like to be involved in experiencing the baby as it grows – for example, looking at ultrasound images or feeling the baby kick.
+You can help your children feel involved by asking for their opinions or getting them to help you choose things for the baby.
+Your children might like to be involved in experiencing the baby as it grows – for example, by looking at ultrasound images or feeling the baby kick.

 As you’re preparing together with your children, try not to overdo the excitement.
-And if you’re thinking about a special space or room for the baby, it’s important to make sure that your other children have similar spaces too.
-If they don’t, it’s a good idea to make the space you’re planning for the baby similar to what your other children have.
+And if you’re thinking about a special space or room for the baby, it’s important to make sure that your children don’t feel left out.
+For example, it’s a good idea to make the space you’re planning for the baby similar to what your other children have.

 I let my stepson paint a mural in the baby’s room.
 I’m not sure what his one-week-old sister made of the Transformers looming over her cot, but it’s the thought that counts.

-– Belinda, 32, in a blended family with two children
+– Belinda, 32, in a blended family with 2 children

-After the new baby arrives: helping other children adjust
+After the new baby arrives: helping children adjust

-- If your children are jealous of the baby, try to accept their feelings.
+- If children are showing signs of being jealous of the baby, try to tune in to their feelings and accept them.
 But you can also let them know that you expect them to behave in a safe and gentle way around the baby.

-- Keep your children’s routines consistent, especially in the early months.
+- Keep children’s routines consistent, especially in the early months.
+For example, if you normally read a story to your child before bed, keep doing this.
 If you’re going to make changes to family routines, try to do it gradually.

-- Show your children how they can play safely with the baby, or give older children small responsibilities like walking the baby around the garden in a pram.
-When children help out like this, congratulate them on being such a great big brother or sister.
+- Show children how they can play safely with the baby, or give older children small responsibilities like walking the baby around the garden in a pram.
+When children help out like this, praise them for being a great big brother or sister.

-- Tell grandparents and other adults like teachers the news and encourage them to give your other children extra attention and support if they’re finding it difficult.
+- Tell grandparents, teachers and other important adults the news.
+You could encourage them to give children extra attention and support.

-As a step-parent, especially if this is your first child, you might find yourself withdrawing a little from your stepchildren as you become absorbed in the new baby.
+If this is your first child, you might find yourself withdrawing a little from your partner’s children as you become absorbed in the new baby.
 Try not to feel guilty about this.
-A few kind words or regular hugs each day will keep you and your stepchildren connected.
+Kind words or regular hugs each day will keep you and your partner’s children connected.

 For tips on getting sibling relationships off to a good start, you can read more about helping toddlers and preschoolers adjust to a new baby and helping older children and teenagers adjust to a new baby.

-Tell your former partner if you’re expecting a new baby.
-It’s much better if he or she hears it from you than from someone else.
-Your former partner might take a while to accept the news, even if you don’t think the news will cause hurt feelings.
+Tell your child’s other parent if you and your new partner are expecting a new baby.
+It’s much better if they hear it from you rather than from someone else.
+Your child’s other parent might take a while to accept the news, even if you don’t think the news will cause hurt feelings.